Make sure to check the eligibility conditions for any grants available. Some of these are only available to private tenants or homeowners.

 An EPC gives information about a property’s energy use and environmental impact, with recommendations on how to cost effectively improve its energy efficiency and save money.
 It will give the property a rating on a scale from A (best) to G (worst) including an energy efficiency (SAP) rating on a scale of 1 (worst) to 100 (best).
 They are valid for 10 years.

 EPCs allow prospective tenants or buyers to compare the likely running costs of properties.
-Minimum energy efficiency standards for rental properties are anticipated by 2018.
-It is likely that the lowest acceptable energy rating will be E.
+Since 2018, under UK government regulations, the lowest acceptable energy rating will be E. This is anticipated to rise to a C in the coming years.

-By 2016, tenants will be legally allowed to demand reasonable energy efficiency improvements to their homes.
+Since 2016, tenants have legally been allowed to demand reasonable energy efficiency improvements to their homes.

 Heating and insulation

 Under the recent Decent Homes programme, most council properties have received modern heating systems.
-Many have had loft insulation and cavity wall insulation, where properties have cavity walls.
+Many have had loft and, where a property has cavity walls, cavity wall insulation.
 The council is developing programmes to take advantage of Energy Companies Obligation (ECO) funding for insulation to council homes where possible.
-See our ECO page for more information.

 Solar panels (PV)

-Many properties are not suitable for installing solar photovoltaic (PV) panels.
+Many properties are not suitable for the installation of solar photovoltaic (PV) panels.
 The most appropriate buildings have a south facing roof that is both large enough and structurally suitable, and which is not overshadowed by other buildings, chimneys or trees.
 To date, the council has been able to install PV on over 400 council-owned street properties that are most suitable.

-If you have solar PV panels on your roof, you will have the advantage of free electricity as long as the panels are generating, i.e. during daylight hours.
+If you have solar PV panels on your roof, you will have the advantage of free electricity as long as the panels are generating, i.e., during daylight hours.
 To gain most benefit from the available free electricity, you should adjust your daily routine to use energy hungry appliances during the daytime, when the panels are generating.
-These appliances could include vacuum cleaners, washing machines and irons, for example.
-At the same time you can charge up devices such as laptops and mobile phones which run on batteries.
+These appliances could include vacuum cleaners, washing machines and irons.
+At the same time, you can charge up devices such as laptops and mobile phones which run on batteries.